 Daune's first professional commissioned portrait was at the age of fourteen.
-As an emerging artist, her portraits were created in monochrome, however she soon discovered a natural affinity for color and a love for watercolor and she quickly developed her own unique and identifiable style.
-With no formal training, her art is marked by exceptional talent.
-She implements style and sentiment through her compositional simplicity and strength of purpose.
-Her hallmark is precise detail, delicate portrayal and subtlety of expression.
+As an emerging artist, her portraits were created in monochrome, however she soon discovered a natural affinity for color and a love for watercolor.
+With no formal training, her hallmark is one of precise detail and delicate portrayal, implementing style and sentiment through her compositional simplicity and strength of purpose.

 As an amateur photographer, she finds enrichment in the use of photographs as reference for her artwork.
 This became more and more convenient for commissioned portrait work, as there is no travel time and no sitting fee or session.
 For nearly twenty years, she has created original and custom portraits on commission.

 Of a sensitive nature, the portrait images that define Daune Sheri's body of work directly depict the importance of ‘being’.
 Through self-expression, she identifies a fundamental truth that all things are parallel.
 “I hope to communicate what I know by hand and what I feel by heart.
 My expectation is to do more than just imitate what I see but rather, if chance is on my side, be witness to that unspoken voice…”

 I find both a profound individuality and commonality in our existence.
 It's in that moment of hesitation where thought transcends into the recesses of the heart that I most want to portray.
 It's that moment I hope to communicate what I know by hand and what I feel by heart.
 My expectation is to do more than just imitate what I see but rather, if chance is on my side, be witness to that unspoken voice...